Coalbear/Chicken-Patrol/README.md

 Upload the .ino and attempt to connect to the website by typing the IP in your browser.
 The static IP address did not work to well for me, some times it was 192.168.0.100 and other times it was 192.168.0.106.
 If you know why this is happening, sharing is caring.

 Now this sketch uses a temperature sensor and 2 relays.
 One relay is for high temperature which will turn on a fan.
 The other is for low temperature which will turn on a heater.
+The heater is simply a 100w incandecent bulb, or a heat lamp.
+Just somthing to take the edge off.
+Be careful with ceramic/oil heaters as they can draw more amperage then the relay is capable of supplying.

+Wire the esp8266 with these pins

 int tempPin = A0;